Rapunzel's Tangled Adventure: Characters

-Tara Fitzgerald as Zhan Tiri's demonic form.

 Episodes

 Production

 On June 3, 2015, Disney Channel announced that the series was in development.
 On February 15, 2017, it was announced that the series had been renewed for a second season ahead of the series premiere.
 The series features new songs from Alan Menken and Glenn Slater.
 Menken previously scored the original film, while he and Slater wrote the film's songs.

 On May 31, 2018, it was announced that the second season would premiere on June 24, 2018, and that the series had also been renewed for a third season.
 Additionally, it was also announced that the series would be re-titled Rapunzel's Tangled Adventure.

-Despite the name of the series being changed prior to the release of the second season, all seasons of the series are listed as Tangled: The Series then Rapunzel's Tangled Adventure on Disney+.